hadmacker/campaign_pm/act3.md

 Through the wizard's magic, you're able to see the killer meeting with a shadowy figure, who seems to be orchestrating the murder.
 You hear the criminal mastermind's voice, but you're unable to see their face.

 The vision fades, and you're back in the wizard's study.
-"We have the information we need," he says, "now it's time to go."
+"We have the information we need," he says, as a glowing map floats in front of him.
+He picks the formed map out of the air and hands it to you.

+"now it's time to go."

-# As Vincent leaves: The Fence gives him a prepared letter.
+## As Vincent leaves: The Fence gives him a prepared letter.
 "We have much to discuss about that which you possess."
 Strange.
 Your contact hasn't written on any paper since you arrived.

+### :warning: Continuity Error?

+* If "The Fence" can't divine the presence of the artifact, can he really know what Vincent possesses?